DHRI-Curriculum/glossary/sections/git.md

 *fork* - A copy of a repository.

 *forking* - Forking allows you to freely make changes to a copy of a repository without affecting the original repository.
-You can however, propose changes (through a *pull requeset*) to incorporate into that original repository.
+You can however, propose changes (through a *pull request*) to incorporate into that original repository.

 *git* - Git is a version control tool.
 It lives on your local computer and can be accessed through the command line.